Fed-Ex driver abandons truck outside Cape Coral home

 But Mason doesn’t believe that’s a good enough reason.

-“This is not acceptable to pull into a residential neighborhood and have a truck in your driveway — in your parking spot — left here and no accountability,” she said.
+“It is not acceptable to pull into a residential neighborhood and have a truck in your driveway — in your parking spot — left here and no accountability,” she said.

 The driver was eventually able to get into the truck and drive away.